sxxxhjjj/666/README.md

 end

 function IsDarkDimensionSanityLow()
-    if not EnhancedDarkDimensionEnabled or DarkDimensionCollecting or not AutoFarmEnabled then return false end local sanity = GetSanityTransparency()
+    if FarmTargetMode ~= "黑暗维度模式" or DarkDimensionCollecting or not AutoFarmEnabled then return false end local sanity = GetSanityTransparency()
     return sanity ~= nil and sanity < DarkDimensionLowValue end